rust-mobile/xbuild/README.md

 ### Linux
  - Appimage signing has not been implemented yet (#5).
- - Linux sysroot to improve distro support and cross compilation has not been implemented yet (#14).

 ### Macos
  - Release build signing and notarization has not been implemented yet (#34).